AnyaLang/SBB_ML/README.md

 ### **Evaluating the optimal parameters for training**

-Given the computational limitation, we will train our model only on 2 different different batch sizes to make this initial evaluation.
+We will train our model only on 2 different different batch sizes to make this initial evaluation.

 ```python
 # Parameters